 Check out the Famed Illuminated Trellis

-Named the “best public holiday decoration in Boston” last year by the Boston Globe, the illuminated trellis in Christopher Columbus Waterfront welcomes Bostonians annually.
-This year, mayor Martin J. Walsh will lead the trellis lighting ceremony on November 23rd, and it will remain lit with over 50,000 blue lights through the New Year.
+Once named the “best public holiday decoration in Boston” by the Boston Globe, the illuminated trellis in Christopher Columbus Waterfront welcomes Bostonians annually.
+This year, Mayor Martin J. Walsh will lead the trellis lighting ceremony on November 25th, and it will remain lit with over 50,000 blue lights through the New Year.

 A Boston tradition for almost 20 years, this illuminated trellis draws a particularly romantic crowd.
 Renowned for being the most lovely holiday display in the city, people flock here for proposals and wedding photos.
-If you’re visiting Boston with your sweetheart, you’ll want to at least grab a pic or two in front of this impressive display.
+If you’re visiting Boston in December with your sweetheart, you’ll want to grab at least a pic or two in front of this impressive display.

 Meet the Animals at the Stone Zoo